Board of Directors

 Ashoka is a creative and dynamic project leader with diverse project management experience and media expertise in developing online presence and visibility through social media platforms.
 He is successful at innovative technological approaches to community driven engagement related to sustainability and implementation at the local level.
 He is involved with Urban Tilth as a co-project manager and works with schools and community-based organizations to build a more sustainable, healthy and just food system.
 Ashoka has a degree in Political Economy from the University of California, Berkeley.

-Naomi is editor of Ecocities Emerging, our monthly newsletter, blog contributor, and manager of social media accounts for Ecocity Builders.
-She is a submission reviewer and planner for the Ecocity World Summit, currently member of the Strategic Committee and Ecocity Builders liaison for EWS Abu Dhabi 2014.
+Naomi is editor of Ecocities Emerging, our monthly newsletter, and along with Sven Eberlein manages Ecocity Builders’ online and print media.
+She is a submission reviewer and planner for the Ecocity World Summit, currently member of the Strategic Committee and Ecocity Builders liaison for EWS Abu Dhabi 2015.
 Naomi has a degree in Sociology and Urban Studies from Yale University.
 She previously interned with SPUR.
 In the private sector Naomi has been involved with the development of online curriculum to support mental health and wellness.
 She is interested in the intersection of the built and social environments and experiential aspects of the city.